gdiazbanuelos/ultrawider/README.md

 - Alternatively only build `ultrawider.exe` on your platform without the `-add-data` commands, then place `games.json` and/or `hexalter.exe` in the `./dest` folder
 <br/><br/>
 If you want to build `hexalter.exe` yourself, run `gcc -o hexalter.exe hexalter.c`

-# Linux Users
-Wine must be installed due to hexalter.exe as the patcher for the files.
-A future update will remove this Wine dependency.